Political history of the United Kingdom (1979–present): Gordon Brown (2007–2010)

 Tony Blair tendered his resignation as Prime Minister of the United Kingdom to the Queen on 27 June 2007, his successor Gordon Brown assuming office the same afternoon.
 Brown took over as prime minister without having to face either a general election or a contested election for leadership of the Labour Party.

 Brown's style of government differed from that of his predecessor, Tony Blair, who had been seen as presidential.
 Brown rescinded some of the policies which had either been introduced or were planned by Blair's administration.
 He remained committed to close ties with the United States and to the Iraq war, although he established an inquiry into the reasons why Britain had participated in the conflict.
 He proposed a "government of all the talents" which would involve co-opting leading personalities from industry and other professional walks of life into government positions.
 Brown also appointed Jacqui Smith as the UK's first female Home Secretary, while Brown's old position as chancellor was taken over by Alistair Darling.

 Brown was closer to American thinking, and more distant from Europe, than Blair.
 In major issues with foreign policy complications, He paid close attention to both the United States and the European Union, especially regarding the deregulation of the Bank of England, the Welfare to Work program, and his response to the 2008 financial crisis at the G20 summit in London in 2009.
 Brown decided in 1997 to follow the American model and grant operational independence to set interest rates to the Bank of England, rather than have the power remain with the Treasury.
 He explained the Bank's monetary policy objective "will be to deliver price stability and...to support the Government's economic policy."
 Brown argued for a neoliberal policy on welfare in 1997.
 His goal was to move people off welfare and into actual employment.
 He stated:

-We cannot build a dynamic economy unless we can unleash the potential and everyone.
-A welfare state that thwarts the opportunities that we need to hold the economy back.
+But we cannot build a dynamic economy unless we can unleash the potential in everyone.
+A welfare state that thwarts the opportunities that we need will hold the economy back.
 A welfare state that encourages work is not only fair but makes for greater dynamism in the economy.